-Abstract- The importance of organizational culture to the growth and survival of organizations has been taken for granted over the years by top management level.
-This study is set out to examine the relationship between organizational culture and employee performance at the National Institute of Public Information (NIPI).
-For this research, the entire staff of the National Institute of Public Information (NIPI).
+- 8 The importance of organizational culture to the growth and survival of organizations has been - taken for granted over the years by top management level.
+This study is set out to examine - the relationship between organizational culture and employee performance at the National - Institute of Public Information (NIPI).
+For this research, the entire staff of the National - 12 Institute of Public Information (NIPI).
 Totaling 33 forms the population of this study.
-A census study was considered because the target population was small to sample hence the entire population was considered for the research study.
-The major technique used for data analysis is ANOVA and multiple regressions.
-It was used to test if there is any significant relationship between the three independent variables and employees' performance.
-The result shows a significant relationship in three of the independent variables which include; Artifacts culture, Espouse values and Assumptions culture.
-It was recommended that; Management of organizations should entrench Ethical values, conducive physical working environment, rules and norms that engender good corporate image for the organization.
+A - census study was considered because the target population was small to sample hence the - entire population was considered for the research study.
+The major technique used for data - ${15}$ $\,$ analysis is ANOVA and multiple regressions.
+It was used to test if there is any significant - relationship between the three independent variables and employees? performance.

-Keywords: organizational culture, employee performance.
+Index terms- organizational culture, employee performance.